 8. Attend a Live Sporting Event

-There are usually several great football (soccer) matches to enjoy in London during the month of December.
+There are usually a few sports events to enjoy in and around London during the month of December.

-Most of these teams offer tours of their stadiums, and many of them are included with the London Pass.
+Many football (soccer) teams offer tours of their stadiums, some of which are included with the London Pass.

 If you’re already planning to use this service, you may want to consider combining your trip with a tour of their home stadium.

 London is one of the best cities in the world to celebrate New Year's Eve.

 There is a wide array of fun events and activities taking place, including fantastic fireworks displays.

 This is one event that checks off all the boxes: it’s free, family-friendly, and fun after dark!

 Learn more about where to see the fireworks and other fun activities in our post on free things to do on New Year's Eve.